 In keeping with his Quaker upbringing Dalton lived a humble life and steered clear of public acclaim as far as possible.

 He was nonetheless widely honoured in his lifetime, receiving honorary degrees from the universities of Oxford and Edinburgh.

 Dalton was especially loved by the people of Manchester.
 The city paid for a life-size statue to be erected during his lifetime and filed past his coffin in their tens of thousands as he lay in state.

 Nine years later they paid for a granite monument to be erected alongside his grave in Ardwick cemetery.

-The Dalton anniversary display is on the ground floor of the Science Museum until early 2017.
+The Dalton anniversary display is on the ground floor of the Science Museum until late 2017.